jvde-github/AIS-catcher/README.md

 It is specifically forbidden to use this software for any illegal purpose whatsoever.
 Only use this software in regions where such use is permitted.

+## What's new?

+Latest version is **v0.46** with various improvements to the user interface of the webclient.

 ## Installation

 Windows [Binaries](https://github.com/jvde-github/AIS-catcher/blob/main/README.md#Build-process) and Building [instructions](https://github.com/jvde-github/AIS-catcher/blob/main/README.md#Build-process) for many systems are provided below.
 Pre-built container images containing AIS-catcher are [available](https://github.com/jvde-github/AIS-catcher#container-images)  from the GitHub Container Registry.